Yonigoldwas/Yoni_geospatial_rs_portfolio/README.md

 **Approach**
 1. GEE app where the user draws or uploads a polygon
 2. User selects date range
-3. App displays Sentinel two based indices NDVI, EVI and others as maps and time series
+3. App displays Sentinel-2-based indices NDVI, EVI, and others as maps and time series
 4. Optionally export charts or data

 **Result**
-Interactive tool that supports field scouting and remote crop assessment directly in the browser.
+An interactive tool that supports field scouting and remote crop assessment directly in the browser.

 ---